 TWIMS isomer-separation was exploited in order to react the particularly well-defined ionic species, [LCuO]+ (L=1,10-phenanthroline), with the neutral fluoromethane substrates, CH(4-n)Fn (n = 1 - 3), in the gas phase.
 Experimentally, the monofluoromethane substrate (n = 1) undergoes both hydrogen-atom transfer, forming the copper hydroxide complex [LCuOH]*+ and concomitantly a CH2F* radical; and oxygen-atom transfer, yielding the observable ionic product, [LCu]+, plus the neutral oxidized substrate.
 DFT calculations reveal that the mechanism for both product channels relies on the initial C-H bond activation of the substrate.
 Compared to non-fluorinated methane, the addition of fluorine to the substrate assists the reactivity via a lowering of the C-H bond energy and reaction pre-organization (via non-covalent interaction in the encounter complex).
 A two-state reactivity scenario is mandatory for the oxidation, which competitively results in the unusual fluoromethanol product, CH2FOH, or the decomposed products, CH2O and HF, the latter channel being kinetically disfavored.
 Overall, CH(3-n)Fn* and CH(3-n)FnOH formation occur under relatively gentle energetic conditions, which sheds light on their potential as reactive intermediates in fluoromethylation reactions mediated by copper in the presence of oxygen.
 J. Am.
 Chem.
 Soc., 2016, Article ASAP

-Effect of Adduct Formation with Molecular Nitrogen on the Measured Collisional Cross Sections of Transition Metal–1,10-Phenanthroline Complexes
+Effect of Adduct Formation of Transition Metal–1,10-Phenanthroline Complexes

 The number of separations and analyses of molecular species using traveling wave ion-mobility spectromrtry-mass spectrometry (TWIMS-MS) is increasing, including those extending the technique to analytes containing metal atoms.
 A critical aspect of such applications of TWIMS-MS is the validity of the collisional cross sections (CCS) measured.
 Target species were generated via electrospray ionization (ESI), analyzed using TWIMS in N2 drift gas, and the drift time trends compared along with theoretically derived CCSs.
 For metal containing species in this size regime, reaction with molecular nitrogen has a dramatic effect on measured drift times and must not be ignored when comparing and interpreting TWIMS arrival time distributions.
 Density-functional theory (DFT) calculations are employed to analyze the periodic differences due to the metal's interaction with nitrogen (and background water) in detail.
 Anal.
 Chem., 87, 9769–9776 (2015)